natelistrom/natelistrom.github.io/_posts/2022-12-23-ai-art-practice.md

 Let's consider an analogy from the field of animation.

 Traditional, hand-drawn animation takes a _lot_ of effort.
-In _The Animator's Survival Kit_, author Richard Williams conveys an anecdote that artists working on Disney's _Snow White and the Seven Dwarfs_ "booked themselves in advance into hospital to recover from the effort of completing the film" because they knew the production would be so demanding. <sup>{% include williams-2001.html %} Page 19.</sup>
+In _The Animator's Survival Kit_, author Richard Williams conveys an anecdote that artists working on Disney's _Snow White and the Seven Dwarfs_ "booked themselves in advance into hospital to recover from the effort of completing the film" because they knew the production would be so demanding. <cite>(<a href="/bibliography#williams2001">Williams</a>, Page 19)</cite>

 Digital animation, brought mainstream by Pixar, revolutionized the type of work needed to create animated films.
 It saved time and effort, eliminating the drudgery of drawing the same frames over and over.
 An animator could set the key poses and timing, and the computer could interpolate and render all the "inbetweens."
 The technology freed animators up to focus on other things, allowing them to work more quickly and produce more.
 Overall, it was a net positive.